HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 Under certain circumstances however, the *physical deletion* of a file version is required.
-The first section of this specification describes the circumstances and mechanisms for logical and physical deletion of files and the bundles that contain them.
-The second section details the process of deleting data from the DSS.
+The first section of this specification describes the circumstances and mechanisms for logical and physical deletion of files and the bundles containing them.
+The second section details the changes to the API required to manage the deletion process.
+The final section details the process of deleting data from the DSS, and design details.

 ### User Stories

 * As a user of the DSS, I would like to know what bundles have been deleted, so I can keep my personal index up-to-date.
 * As a data wrangler of the DSS, I need to remove data from the DSS, because there was no consent from the donor to share the data.

-## Detailed Design

-### Reasons
+## Reasons

 Possible reasons for deletion of (meta)data are